tadpol/ucr/README.md

 If there is a `.env` file in the current directory, all of the key=values in it will get loaded into the ENV.

-A sectioned config file can be put at $HOME. (`.{scriptname}rc`) This follows a simple INI format.
+A sectioned config file can be put at `$HOME/.config/{scriptname}/config`.
+(The old location of `$HOME/.{scriptname}rc` will be checked if there is no file in .config) This follows a simple INI format.
 Everything before the first section will always get loaded.
 Following sections can be loaded with the `--sec=<section>` option.
 All of these are loaded into the ENV.

 Keys on the command line before `--sec=` will get overwritten, where keys after it will override what is in the config.  `--sec=` can be used multiple times to load multiple sections if you really want.